cangjie-bot/cangjie_docs/docs/dev-guide/source_en/collections/collection_arraylist.md

 list[0] = 3
 ```

-ArrayList is a reference type.
-When used as an expression, ArrayList does not create a copy; all references to the same ArrayList instance share the same data.
+ArrayList is a reference type, and no copy is made when an ArrayList is used as an expression.
+All references to the same ArrayList instance share the same data.

-Thus, modifications to ArrayList elements affect all references to that instance.
+Therefore, modifications to the elements of an ArrayList will affect all references to that instance:

 <!-- run -->